abbychau/mysql-parser/README.md

 A MySQL-compatible SQL parser extracted from TiDB, now available as a standalone Go module with WASM support.

+Worth mentioning the database built on top of `mysql-parser`: [MIST](https://github.com/abbychau/mist)

 ## Features

 - **MySQL Compatibility**: Supports MySQL 5.7+ SQL syntax